The Portland Remodel ReviewAn editorial resource for Portland homeowners

 What a high-end Portland kitchen remodel actually involves — layout, cabinetry, materials, budget and timeline — and who we trust to build it.

 The kitchen is where a high-end remodel earns its keep.
-It is the most-used room in the house, the hardest to get right, and the one where the gap between an ordinary renovation and a luxury kitchen remodel in Portland is most visible.
-This guide covers what separates the two — and what to expect if you are planning one.
+You use it more than any room, it's the hardest to get right, and it's where the gap between an ordinary renovation and a luxury kitchen remodel in Portland shows most.
+This guide covers what separates the two, and what to expect if you're planning one.

 Start with how you actually cook and gather

-Great kitchens are designed around behavior, not trends.
-Before a single cabinet is drawn, the right design-build process maps how you cook, store, clean, and entertain.
-That is what determines whether you need a single large island or two work zones, where the prep sink lives, and how traffic flows when more than one person is in the room.
-In Portland's older homes — the Foursquares of Irvington, the bungalows of Laurelhurst — it often means opening a wall to connect the kitchen to living space without losing the character that makes those houses worth renovating.
+Good kitchens get designed around how you live, not around what is trending.
+Before anyone draws a cabinet, the design should map how you cook, store, clean, and entertain.
+That decides whether you want one large island or two work zones, where the prep sink goes, and how two people get past each other without colliding.
+In Portland's older homes, the Foursquares of Irvington and the bungalows of Laurelhurst, it often means opening a wall to connect the kitchen to living space without stripping out the character that made the house worth keeping.

 Cabinetry is where the budget lives

-In a luxury kitchen, cabinetry is the single largest line item and the clearest signal of quality.
-Full-overlay and inset doors, dovetailed drawers, soft-close hardware, and interior fittings tailored to your cookware are the difference between stock and custom.
-Locally built custom cabinetry also lets you match the proportions and detail of a specific home rather than forcing it into off-the-shelf sizes.
+Cabinetry is the largest line item in a luxury kitchen and the clearest tell of quality.
+Full-overlay or inset doors, dovetailed drawers, soft-close hardware, interiors fitted to your cookware: that is the gap between stock and custom.
+Locally built cabinetry also lets you match the proportions of a specific house instead of forcing it into off-the-shelf sizes.

 Materials that hold up in the Pacific Northwest

-Natural stone and quartz countertops, full-height stone or handmade tile backsplashes, and durable hardwood or engineered floors all read as high-end — but they also have to perform in a damp climate.
-Good detailing around sinks, ventilation, and transitions is what keeps a beautiful kitchen from aging badly.
+Natural stone and quartz countertops, full-height stone or handmade tile backsplashes, hardwood or engineered floors all read as high-end.
+They also have to survive a damp climate.
+The detailing around sinks, ventilation, and transitions is what keeps a good-looking kitchen from aging badly in five years.

 Appliances and lighting set the tone